RosnGuild/dice_game/README.md

 ![Dice Jail logo](https://github.com/RosnGuild/dice_game/assets/123116659/978e792f-efd4-4bc3-aece-96aa3134fcc2)

-# dice_game
+# Escape from Dice Jail

-dice_game is a turn based deckbuilding game where your deck is composed of the faces of a d20.
+Escape from Dice Jail is a turn based deckbuilding game where your deck is composed of the faces of a d20.
 This readme assumes familiarity with the GameMaker UI.

 ## Overworld_Map
 To edit the overworld map, you need to access files in several locations.
 First, open the rooms folder in the resource browser, and open the Overworld_Room.
 Inside, there are two types of objects. goto_Room buttons, and Overworld_Arrows.
 To change the layout of the overworld, there are a few steps: